18F/onboarding-documents/Forms/gsa-onboarding-forms.md

 ### [TSP-1](https://www.tsp.gov/PDF/formspubs/tsp-1.pdf) - Thrift Savings Plan Election Form

 Our [Thrift Savings Plan](https://www.tsp.gov/planparticipation/about/purposeAndHistory.shtml) (TSP) is similar to a 401k retirement plan.
 Each pay period, GSA can invest part of your basic salary into your TSP account.
 By default, you are automatically enrolled in this plan at 3 percent, but you can use this form to change the amount you contribute each paycheck or opt out of the plan.
+Any selections you make start getting reflected in your *second* paycheck.

 Part 2: Beneficiary forms
 -------------------------